Upcoming Deadlines:

 Do I need to log in to my PLC course at certain times?

-Most of your weekly work for PLC courses will be self-paced and asynchronous, meaning there are no formal class times.
+Most of your PLC coursework is self-paced and asynchronous, meaning there are no formal class times.
 However, each new course week officially begins on Tuesday at 9 AM ET, with weekly assignment deadlines the following Tuesday at 5 PM ET.
 Because of the nature of the learning experience, learners must fully participate in each of the six weeks of the course and submit work by the weekly deadlines.

 What access to faculty or Harvard University resources will be available to learners in the PLC?